NPann/MrVox2D/readme.md

 # README #

-MrVox is a toolkit writen in Matlab to simulate the Magnetic Resonance signal
+MrVox2D is a toolkit writen in Matlab to simulate the Magnetic Resonance signal

 ### What is MrVox for? ###

-* MrVox is for simulating the MR complex signal given:
+* MrVox2D is for simulating the MR complex signal given:
     1. a voxel with a user-defined microstructure
     2. a MR pulse sequence
 * MrVox is designed with versatility in mind and user can control: